ersilia-os/ai2050-dd-workshop/apps/README.md

 - `utils.py`: contains specific functions to be called by the app
 - `plots.py`: contains plotting functions to ensure standard aspect of the apps across different days
 - `/data`: all data files necessaary must be here.
 Remember to use Git LFS if your files exceed the limit on GitHub repositories.
-- `./do`: files for Digital Ocean Deployment.
-Do not modify
 - `requirements.txt`: please list requirements for your app in this folder.